pmlopes/yoke/docs/YokeResponse.md

 Allows sending Json as a response with the correct content type header.

+## jsonp(String callback, JsonElement json)

+Allows sending Json as a response with the correct content type header as a JSONP response.

+## jsonp(JsonElement json, String json)

+Allows sending serialized Json as a response with the correct content type header as a JSONP response.

 ## void end(ReadStream<?> stream)

 Pumps a Stream directly to the response object.